JohnHardy5/lmu-cmsi-386/homework3/written-exercises.md

 ```
 Describe rigorously, in English, the type of f.

 > The best way to answer this question is to start on the outside an peel away the layers.
 We know for a fact that what must be returned from all of this is a double.
 On the far right we see what looks like a set of arguments being supplied to a function so the first set of parenthesis must be a function that accepts a double and then an arbitrary number of arguments afterwards.
-Inside the first group of parenthesis, we see what looks like a pointer to a function that accepts a double and a pointer to another function.
-This final function accepts a double, and array of doubles, and another double as its arguments.
+Inside the first group of parenthesis, we see what looks like a pointer to a function that accepts a pointer to another function which returns a double, and a double as its arguments.
+This final innermost function accepts a double, and an array of doubles.
+To summarize, f is a pointer to a function with two doubles as it arguments, the first double coming from another pointer to another function.

 ### 4. (5 pts) What happens when we “redefine” a field in a C++ subclass?
 For example, suppose we have:
 ```c++